UniMath/agda-unimath/src/graph-theory/dependent-products-directed-graphs.lagda.md

     edge-uncurry-section-product-Directed-Graph
 ```

-#### The equivalence of the adjunction between products and Πs of directed graphs
+#### The equivalence of the adjunction between products and dependent products of directed graphs

 ```agda
 module _